-Approximately 45% of the building areas will be leased so it is unknown how many people would ultimately work at the completed project.
-However, based on the building sizes, it can be expected that approximately 12-20 people would be working.
+The building suties will be leased so it is unknown how many people would ultimately work at the completed project.
+However, based on the building size, it can be expected that approximately 28 people will be working.

 j.
 Approximately how many people would the completed project displace?